National Basketball Conference

 The National Basketball Conference was a regional-based basketball league in the Philippines formed in 2004.
-The league is sanctioned by the Philippine national sport association for basketball, the Samahang Basketbol ng Pilipinas.
-Teams are also sponsored by the local government and sponsors.

-In 2008, it merged with the Mindanao Visayas Basketball Association (MVBA), and Third Force Inc. (TFI) to form the new Liga Pilipinas.
+The league was sanctioned by the Philippine national sport association for basketball, the Samahang Basketbol ng Pilipinas.
+Teams were sponsored by the local government.
+In 2008, it merged with the Mindanao Visayas Basketball Association (MVBA) and Third Force Inc. (TFI) to form the new Liga Pilipinas.

 History

 After the Metropolitan Basketball Association (MBA) folded up in 2002, the clamor for a regional basketball did not die down.

 Several leagues with the community-based concept started to surface but none of them lasted.

 On such league was the National Basketball League (NBL), owned and operated by the Basketball Association of the Philippines (BAP), the former Philippine basketball governing body.